Aadi2001/the-art-of-command-line/README.md

       diff /etc/hosts <(ssh somehost cat /etc/hosts)
 ```

 - When writing scripts you may want to put all of your code in curly braces.
 If the closing brace is missing, your script will be prevented from executing due to a syntax error.
-This makes sense when your script is going to be downloaded from the web, since it prevents partially downloaded scripts from executing:
+This makes sense when your script is going to be downloaded from the web since it prevents partially downloaded scripts from executing:
 ```bash
 {
       # Your code here